 Data Visualization for Biomedical Scientists: Creating Tables and Graphs That Work (VU University Press, 2022).
 Available at the study book section of the VU bookstore, or online at: Data Visualization for Biomedical Scientists – VU University Press with a discount of 20%, using kortingscode Boers22Workshop

-This course is valid for 0,5 EC.
 A certificate of participation will be granted to all students who have submitted material and attended the whole afternoon.
-Only contact hours are stated on this certificate.
+Only the contact hours (4 hours) are stated on this certificate.

 Only for Dutch medical specialists!

 If you wish to be considered for accreditation points by the KNMG , you must sign the attendance list on the day of the course.